Should I Participate in Lent?

 So if you decide to participate in Lent, what is your true reason behind it?

 Is it because it’s the perfect opportunity to start eating healthy?
-My friend, not the right reason.
+My friend, again, not the right reason.

 Do we seriously think the Lord doesn’t know our hearts?
 He knows every thought we think.
 He’s always aware of our intentions regardless of what kind of action we’re taking.